MelissaData/RightFielderObject-Dotnet/README.md

 	- It will handle all of the data download/path and dll(s) for you.
 2. If you already have the latest DQS Release (ZIP), you can find the data file(s) and dll(s) in there
 	- Use the location of where you copied/installed the data and update the "$DataPath" variable in the powershell script.
-	- Copy all the dll(s) mentioned above into the `MelissaDataRightFielderObjectWindowsNETSample` project folder.
+	- Copy all the dll(s) mentioned above into the `MelissaRightFielderObjectWindowsDotnet` project folder.

 ----------------------------------------

 #### Configure Target Framework

 Depending on your target .NET framework, you may need to configure the powershell script.
-In order to do this, open up the `MelissaDataRightFielderObjectWindowsNETSample.ps1` for editing, proceed to the bottom of the script where you will find this section of code.
+In order to do this, open up the `MelissaRightFielderObjectWindowsDotnet.ps1` for editing, proceed to the bottom of the script where you will find this section of code.

 Default set for .NET 7.0
 ```
-dotnet publish -f="net7.0" -c Release -o $BuildPath MelissaDataRightFielderObjectWindowsNETSample\MelissaDataRightFielderObjectWindowsNETSample.csproj
+dotnet publish -f="net7.0" -c Release -o $BuildPath MelissaRightFielderObjectWindowsDotnet\MelissaRightFielderObjectWindowsDotnet.csproj
-#dotnet publish -f="net6.0" -c Release -o $BuildPath MelissaDataRightFielderObjectWindowsNETSample\MelissaDataRightFielderObjectWindowsNETSample.csproj
+#dotnet publish -f="net6.0" -c Release -o $BuildPath MelissaRightFielderObjectWindowsDotnet\MelissaRightFielderObjectWindowsDotnet.csproj
-#dotnet publish -f="net5.0" -c Release -o $BuildPath MelissaDataRightFielderObjectWindowsNETSample\MelissaDataRightFielderObjectWindowsNETSample.csproj
+#dotnet publish -f="net5.0" -c Release -o $BuildPath MelissaRightFielderObjectWindowsDotnet\MelissaRightFielderObjectWindowsDotnet.csproj
-#dotnet publish -f="netcoreapp3.1" -c Release -o $BuildPath MelissaDataRightFielderObjectWindowsNETSample\MelissaDataRightFielderObjectWindowsNETSample.csproj
+#dotnet publish -f="netcoreapp3.1" -c Release -o $BuildPath MelissaRightFielderObjectWindowsDotnet\MelissaRightFielderObjectWindowsDotnet.csproj
 ```
 The target framework is specified with the -f flag found in the command line.
 If you wish to use any version besides .NET 7.0, please uncomment the line containing that framework and comment out the line containing the .NET 7.0 framework (# to comment).